GPTHuman-ai/mcp-server/README.md

 # Gpthuman MCP Server

-A [Model Context Protocol](https://modelcontextprotocol.io) (MCP) server that exposes the [Gpthuman](https://gpthuman.ai) humanizer API as a tool any MCP-compatible client (Cursor, Claude Desktop, etc.) can call.
+A [Model Context Protocol](https://modelcontextprotocol.io) (MCP) server providing access to GPTHuman's API, the leading platform for transforming AI-generated text into natural, human-sounding content.
+This allows any MCP-compatible client (Cursor, Claude Desktop, etc.) to call the humanizer tool natively.

 The server is shipped as a single `humanize_text` tool that rewrites AI-generated text into a more natural, human-sounding variant while preserving the requested tone and rewrite mode.